-Each of the Securities in the portfolio of the Trust is a closed-end fund that invests primarily in municipal bonds that is able in the view of the Sponsor to maintain consistent dividend distributions exempt from regular federal income taxes.
+Each of the Securities in the portfolio of the Trust is a closed-end fund that invests primarily in municipal bonds that is able in the view of the Sponsor to maintain consistent dividend distributions exempt from regular federal and New Jersey income taxes.
 When selecting the Municipal Funds for the Trust, the following factors, among others, were considered by the Sponsor: (i) the average credit quality of the overall portfolio of Municipal Funds purchased by the Trust was rated "A" or better by a major bond rating agency such as Standard & Poor's, Moody's Investors Service or Fitch Ratings; and (ii) the yield and price of the shares of the remaining closed-end municipal bond funds and potential income to Unitholders of the Trust.
-The Municipal Funds may have policies to invest in securities of varying maturity and/or credit quality.
-The Sponsor used no maturity or credit quality policies in selecting Securities for the Trust.
+The Sponsor used no maturity policy in selecting Securities for the Trust.